sipcapture/homer/README.md

 ##### HOMER's [Captagent](http://github.com/sipcapture/captagent) is now also available on [Github](http://github.com/sipcapture/captagent)

 ### Developers
-Contributions to our project are always welcome!
-If you intend to participate and help us improve HOMER, we kindly ask you to sign a [CLA (Contributor License Agreement)](http://cla.qxip.net) and coordinate at best with the existing team via the [homer-dev](http://groups.google.com/group/homer-dev) mailing list.
+Contributors and Contributions to our project are always welcome!
+If you intend to participate and help us improve HOMER by sending patches, we kindly ask you to sign a standard [CLA (Contributor License Agreement)](http://cla.qxip.net) to protect the project's future and keep it Open.
+Developers can coordinate with the existing team via the [homer-dev](http://groups.google.com/group/homer-dev) mailing list.
+If you'd like to join our internal team and volounteer to help with the project's many needs, feel free to contact us anytime!